Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Introduction

-The key step is to determine, for some $\lambda\in\mathbb{R}_+$, a $\lambda$-invariant distribution for the process $X$ killed at the first hitting time of 0, which is a result of independent interest; see Definition \ref{def:linv} below.
-If $\mu$ is $\lambda$-invariant then under $P^{\mu}$ the first-passage time $\tau^X_0$ is exponentially distributed with parameter $\lambda$, so $(\mu,I)$ with $I(t)=t$ solves the RIFPT problem when $H$ is $\mathrm{Exp}(\lambda)$.
+The key step is to determine, for some $\lambda\in\mathbb{R}_+$, a $\lambda$-invariant distribution for the process $X$ killed at the first hitting time of 0, which is a result of independent interest; see Definition~\ref {def:linv} below.
+If $\mu$ is $\lambda$-invariant then under $P^{\mu}$, the first-passage time $\tau^X_0$ is exponentially distributed with parameter $\lambda$, so $(\mu,I)$ with $I(t)=t$ solves the RIFPT problem when $H$ is $\mathrm{Exp}(\lambda)$.
 The solution for other continuous distribution functions $H$ is then obtained by an obvious deterministic time change.

 The paper is structured as follows.
-In Section \ref{sec:prob} we formulate the problem and state the main results for the RIFPT problem, Theorems \ref{thm:I} and \ref{thm:II}.
-The proof of Theorem \ref{thm:I} is also given, together with an illustrative example where the L\'evy process is drifting Brownian motion.
-In Section \ref{sec:md-rifpt} a multi-dimensional version of the RIFPT theorem is stated for a specific class of multivariate default-time distributions; its proof follows quite easily given the results of Section \ref{sec:prob}.
-The proof of Theorem \ref{thm:II}, which is presented in Section~\ref{sec:pfthmii}, involves the relationship between first-passage times and the so-called Wiener-Hopf factors; these matters are discussed in Section \ref{sec:prel0}.
-In Section \ref{sec:pthecase} the results of Theorem \ref{thm:II} are illustrated explicitly for the special case of \emph{mixed-exponential L\'evy processes}.
-The concluding Section \ref{sec:crv} demonstrates the application of our results to a problem of counterparty risk valuation.
+In Section~\ref{sec:prob}, we formulate the problem and state the main results for the RIFPT problem, Theorems \ref{thm:I} and \ref{thm:II}.
+The proof of Theorem~\ref{thm:I} is also given, together with an illustrative example where the L\'evy process is drifting Brownian motion.
+In Section~\ref{sec:md-rifpt}, a multi-dimensional version of the RIFPT theorem is stated for a specific class of multivariate default-time distributions; its proof follows quite easily given the results of Section~\ref{sec:prob}.
+The proof of Theorem~\ref{thm:II}, which is presented in Section~\ref{sec:pfthmii}, involves the relationship between first-passage times and the so-called Wiener--Hopf factors; these matters are discussed in Section~\ref {sec:prel0}.
+In Section~\ref{sec:pthecase}, the results of Theorem~\ref {thm:II} are illustrated explicitly for the special case of \emph {mixed-exponential L\'evy processes} (a self-contained proof of the quasi-invariance in this case, based on residue calculus, is given in the \hyperref[ssec:resd]{Appendix}).
+The concluding Section~\ref{sec:crv} demonstrates the application of our results to a problem of counterparty risk valuation.

-\section{IFPT Problem formulation and main results}
+\section{IFPT problem formulation and main results}